timescale/docs/use-timescale/time-buckets/about-time-buckets.md

 These choices make the time ranges of time buckets more intuitive.
 Because January 3, 2000, is a Monday, weekly time buckets start on Monday.
 This is compliant with the ISO standard for calculating calendar weeks.
-By contrast, monthly and yearly time buckets use January 1, 2000, as an origin.
+Monthly and yearly time buckets use January 1, 2000, as an origin.
 This allows them to start on the first day of the calendar month or year.

 If you prefer another origin, you can set it yourself using the [`origin` parameter][origin].
 For example, to start weeks on Sunday, set the origin to